Infusionsoft Review: What They Won't Tell You About Infusionsoft, But I will

 - Share this record with a group of users: In the Legacy Action Sets this is a function that I've just never had to use.

 - Distribute this record to another Infusionsoft application: I only have one application but this can be valuable for entrepreneurs that own multiple businesses with different partners but I've never seen anyone use it.

 Other than that, I use everything in Infusionsoft to one degree or another.
 (But realize I've used the platform since 2008.)

 Do you need to use every piece of Infusionsoft to realize a positive ROI?
 Absolutely not.

 Can you build an amazing business with minimal staff and maximum income by utilizing more of Infusionsoft?
 You betcha.

-Infusionsoft Is Not Right For You If...
+Infusionsoft Is Not Right For You (But Keap Might Be) If...

 As I stated in my introductory video, Infusionsoft is not right for everyone and I actually help more people decide AGAINST Infusionsoft for various other platforms such as starter packages with AWeber and Constant Contact, or more robust platforms such as Salesforce.com with Act-On or HubSpot.
 So here are some ways to know if Infusionsoft is not right for you:

 If you are not really in business yet...